Portadown massacre

 The Portadown massacre took place in November 1641 at Portadown, County Armagh, during the Irish Rebellion of 1641.
-Irish Catholic rebels, likely under the command of Toole McCann, killed about 100 British Protestant settlers by forcing them off the bridge into the River Bann, and shooting those who tried to swim to safety.
+Irish Catholic rebels, likely under the command of Toole McCann, killed about 100 Protestant settlers by forcing them off the bridge into the River Bann and shooting those who tried to swim to safety.
 The settlers were being marched east from a prison camp at Loughgall.
 This was the biggest massacre of Protestants during the rebellion, and one of the bloodiest during the Irish Confederate Wars.
 The Portadown massacre, and others like it, terrified Protestants in Ireland and Great Britain, and were used to justify the Cromwellian conquest of Ireland and later to lobby against Catholic rights.

 Background

 The Irish rebellion had broken out in Ulster on 23 October 1641.
 It began as an attempted coup d'état by Catholic gentry and military officers, who tried to seize control of the English administration in Ireland.
-They wanted to force King Charles I to negotiate an end to anti-Catholic discrimination, greater Irish self-governance, and to partially or fully reverse the plantations of Ireland.
+They wanted to force King Charles I to negotiate an end to anti-Catholic discrimination, and greater Irish self-governance, and to partially or fully reverse the plantations of Ireland.
 Many of those involved in the rebellion had lost their ancestral lands over the past thirty years in the plantation of Ulster.

 Most of the land at Portadown had belonged to the McCanns (Mac Cana), a Gaelic clan.
 As part of the plantation, this land was confiscated by the English Crown and colonized by English and Scottish Protestant settlers.
 Rebels, including the McCanns, captured Portadown on the first day of the rebellion along with nearby settlements such as Tandragee and Charlemont.

 Some of the rebels began attacking and robbing Protestant settlers, although rebel leaders tried to stop this.
 Irish historian Nicholas Canny suggests that the violence escalated after a failed rebel assault on Lisnagarvey in November 1641, after which the settlers killed several hundred captured rebels.
 Canny writes, "the bloody mindedness of the settlers in taking revenge when they gained the upper hand in battle seems to have made such a deep impression on the insurgents that, as one deponent put it, 'the slaughter of the English' could be dated from this encounter".